clivekahn/librealsense/examples/save-to-disk/readme.md

 This sample demonstrates how to configure the camera for streaming in a textual environment and save depth and color data to PNG format.
 It also touches on the subject of capturing [per-frame metadata](../../doc/frame_metadata.md)

 ## Expected Output
-The application should run for about a second and exit after saving PNG and CSV files to disk:
+The application runs for about a second and exits after saving PNG and CSV files to disk:
 ![expected output](expected_output.PNG)

 ## Code Overview